Red Detachment of Women (ballet): In literature

 The revolutionary ballet is a motif around which develops Jiang Yun's novella, The Red Detachment of Women.
 From Jiang Yun's story, the French author Maël Renouard borrows the name of a fictional character, Tang Meiyu, in his Peking Opera Reform.

 In popular culture

 Images of dancers performing The Red Detachment of Women appear as a theme in the work of visual artists Hung Liu, who grew up in Changchun China but settled in Oakland California.
-The French film The Chinese in Paris has a six minute long "play-within-a-play", that hybridizes the ballet The Red Detachment of Women with the French opera Carmen, calling the production "Carmeng".
+The French film Chinese in Paris has a six minute long "play-within-a-play", that hybridizes the ballet The Red Detachment of Women with the French opera Carmen, calling the production "Carmeng".
 The second act of the opera Nixon in China by American composer John Adams takes place in part at a performance of The Red Detachment of Women.

 Other influence

 The Red Detachment of Women Memorial Park in Qionghai was developed in 1998.
 The park includes revolutionary-themed sculpture, a museum, coconut groves, and live performances.